FilledStacks/expression-ui/README.md

 # expression ui

-A framework that allows you to build UI's using animation software.
-This is what we have so far.
+A framework that allows you to build mobile app UI's using animation software.

 ![Experience So Far](/resources/experience-so-far-resize.gif)

 ## The Goal

+Create a framework that makes UI building for mobile apps fun for EVERY major framework (Flutter, React-Native, iOS Native, Android Native, Kotlin MM).

 I am openly building this project as exploration into something that I think would be really fun to have for mobile app developers.